How do I get relief from back pain quickly in Wellington?

 2. Herniated or Bulging Discs

-Herniated or bulging discs occur when the soft cushion-like material inside spinal discs pushes out and presses on nearby nerves.
-This can cause sharp back pain that radiates to other areas, such as the legs.
-As discs degenerate with age, they become more prone to injury and displacement.
-Spine pain from herniated discs can range from mild to severe, depending on the extent of nerve compression.
-Mild to moderate disc bulges can usually be releived with osteopathic treatment so it is worth seeing a skilled osteopath before you consider back surgery.
+Pain from herniated discs can range from mild to severe, depending on the extent of nerve compression.
+Mild to moderate disc bulges can usually be relieved with osteopathic treatment and the right exercises, so it is worth seeing a skilled osteopath and/or acupuncturist before you consider back surgery.

 3. Spinal Stenosis